 Orthodontic treatment corrects a “bad bite” by exerting a gentle pressure over time to straighten teeth.
-Modern braces are much less noticeable, and some patients can even be treated with practically invisible braces, called Invisalign®.
+Modern braces are much less noticeable, and some patients can even be treated with practically invisible braces, such as Invisalign® and Six Month Smiles.

 How do braces work?

 Orthodontic treatment works by exerting a gentle pressure over time to straighten teeth.
 Braces exert this pressure with brackets that attach to teeth and arch wires that run from bracket to bracket.
 Modern dentistry has made this hardware much smaller and less visible.
-In some cases, our team at Timberlake Family Dentistry can use brackets and wires that are transparent or attach behind the teeth.
+In some cases, our team at Timberlake Family Dentistry can use brackets and wires that are transparent with Six Month Smiles.
 Invisalign® is a newer technology that uses clear appliances that look like mouthguards.
 Ask our team what technology is recommended for your particular circumstances.

 Why do some people have a bad bite?